Which groceries were most popular in your city? Report finds top-trending foods of 2021 - NewsBreak

 Of course, it’s always worth consulting a professional medical expert before stuffing too much feta-smothered pasta in your face this winter.
 After all, your doctor would want to know.

-More information from Instacart’s Year in Groceries report can be found at Instacart.com/2021-delivered .Copyright 2021 Nexstar Media Inc. All rights reserved.
+More information from Instacart’s Year in Groceries report, and to search your city, can be found at Instacart.com/2021-delivered .Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0